Partial hyperbolicity and pseudo-Anosov dynamics: The collapsed Anosov flow property

 \section{The collapsed Anosov flow property}

 In view of the previous section we can deduce:

 \begin{teo} Let $f: M \to M$ be a partially hyperbolic diffeomorphism preserving branching foliations $\cs$ and $\cu$ which are uniform, $\RR$-covered, and such that both $(f,\cs)$ and $(f,\cu)$ have full pseudo-Anosov behavior.
+Suppose that $\cs, \cu$ are transversely orientable.
 Then, $f$ is a collapsed Anosov flow. \end{teo}

+\begin{proof} The orientation hypothesis are equivalent to $E^u, E^s$ being orientable respectively.
+Theorem \ref{teo.QG} shows that centers are quasigeodesics in the respective leaves of $\wcs, \wcu$.
+This is what is called a {\em quasigeodesic partially hyperbolic diffeomorphism}, see \cite[Definition 2.15]{BFP}.
+Under the orientation hypothesis of $E^s, E^u$, \cite[Theorem D]{BFP} implies that $f$ is {\em leaf space collapsed Anosov flow}, which we do not define here.
+Again using the orientation hypothesis, \cite[Theorem B]{BFP} then implies that $f$ is a strong collapsed Anosov flow.
+The Definition of a strong collapsed Anosov flow \cite[Definition 2.9]{BFP} immediately implies that $f$ is a collapsed Anosov flow as we have defined here.
+Items (i) and (iv) of \cite[Definition 2.9]{BFP} are the exact conditions defining a collapsed Anosov flow. \end{proof}

-This follows directly from Theorem \ref{teo.QG} and the results from \cite{BFP} (note that with the terminology of \cite{BFP} this will give that $f$ is a \emph{strong collapsed Anosov flow}).
-We give here a detailed sketch of a proof of this fact in this simpler setting since some arguments can be simplified and we will use many of the notions to get uniqueness of branching foliations.
+The situations we analyze in this article are simpler than the general situation analyzed in \cite{BFP}.
+In particular the branching foliations $\cs, \cu$ here are $\R$-covered.
+We give here a detailed sketch of a proof of Theorem \ref{teo.CAFabstract} in our simpler setting.
+The reason for this sketch is twofold: on the one hand some arguments can be simplified and we will point to some of these simplifications that make the paper more self contained.
+On the other hand we also will use some of the notions to get uniqueness of branching foliations, in particular we will use the following notion:

-\begin{defi} A one dimensional branching foliation $\cT$ in an $\R$-covered uniform foliation $\cF$ by hyperbolic leaves is said to be a \emph{quasigeodesic fan foliation} if for every $L \in \Ft$ there is a point $p=p(L) \in S^1(L)$ called the \emph{funnel point} such that there is a bijection from the leaf space of $\wT \cap L$ and points in $S^1(L) \setminus p$ so that the leaf of $\wT \cap L$ corresponding to the point $q \in S^1(L)$ is a quasigeodesic joining $q$ and $p$. \end{defi}
+\begin{defi} A one dimensional branching foliation $\cT$ in an $\R$-covered uniform foliation $\cF$ by hyperbolic leaves is said to be a \emph{quasigeodesic fan foliation} if the following happens: For every $L \in \Ft$ there is a point $p=p(L) \in S^1(L)$ called the \emph{funnel point}, such that there is a bijection from the leaf space of $\wT \cap L$ and points in $S^1(L) \setminus p$, and so that the leaf of $\wT \cap L$ corresponding to the point $q \in S^1(L)$ is a quasigeodesic joining $q$ and $p$. \end{defi}

 The key point of the proof of Theorem \ref{teo.CAFabstract} is to show that the center branching foliation $\wc$ is a quasigeodesic fan foliation in both $\cs$ and $\cu$ since this allows to produce a (topological) Anosov flow rather easily (in fact, an expansive flow preserving transverse foliations, which is equivalent to being a topological Anosov flow).
 We refer the reader to \cite{BFP} for details on this, we will concentrate here in explaining how to obtain that centers form a \emph{quasigeodesic fan foliation} just by knowing that the leaves of $\wwc$ are uniform quasigeodesics in $\wcs$ and $\wcu$ (cf. Theorem \ref{teo.QG}).